BROKEN SKY

 The man walked away and Jack got ready to run.

-Not this time.
-He turned and focused not on the man walking away, but on the forest.
+Not this time, he thought as he studied not the man walking away, but the surrounding forest.
 Run, but don’t think about running.
 If he moved his real limbs, he’d startle himself awake.
-He fixated on the path bordering the stream, recalled the egg-shaped boulder beyond the meadow.
-He imagined himself vaulting the knee-high stone, feeling dry lichen flaking off as he brushed its top.
+He focused on the path that bordered the stream and recalled the knee-high, egg-shaped boulder beyond the meadow and imagined himself vaulting it, dry lichen flaking off as he brushed its top.

 Years of frustration melted in an instant.
 He’d discovered something new and completely bypassed the uphill journey.
-He was already near the end of the hanging valley where steep walls converged to a point.
+He was already near the end of the hanging valley, where steep walls converged.
 Eagerly, he swerved through a cleft in a bus-sized boulder and—

 The stranger stood below a natural dam, a moraine-like pile of fallen stone, exactly where he’d be if Jack had followed.
 He pointed to the top of the heap. “… answer.”